oscar-bender-stone/honors-thesis/source/2_foundations.typ

 To formally define computatbility, we require a metatheory $cal(T)$ such that:

-- $cal(T)$ is already well established.
++ $cal(T)$ is already well established.

-- $cal(T)$ is reflective: it can prove properties about itself.
++ $cal(T)$ is reflective: it can prove properties about itself.
++ $cal(T)$ is straightforward to define.

-- $cal(T)$ only proves true properties about computable functions.
++ $cal(T)$ proves only true properties about computable functions.

-- $cal(T)$ has has efficient proof checking.
++ $cal(T)$ has has efficient proof checking.

 The last condition is not strictly necessary, but it does aid in verifying the bootstrap in @bootstrap.

-We could define Zermelo Frankel Set Theory (ZF) or Peano Arithmetic (PA) directly.
-However, we want _explicit_ definitions for terms, using simple algorithms.
-This ensures we have true statements in computability, _and_ provides a simpler, self-contained presentation over PA, which is quite involved.
-Our theory is thus based on Combinatory Logic, specifically designed to be a simpler alternative to first order logic by removing variables.
-We closely follow Scott @scott_data_types_as_lattices.

-#definition[
-  We define *Combinatory Logic (CL)* as follows.
-]

-#theorem[
-  Each term in $bold("CL")$ is equivalent to a $Sigma^0_1$ formula in
-  $bold("PA")$.
-]
+#let ZF = math.bold("ZF")
+#let PA = math.bold("PA")
+#let CL = math.bold("CL")

+We could define *Zermelo Frankel Set Theory ($ZF$)* or *Peano Arithmetic ($PA$)* directly, but these theories have two problems.
+First, defining first-order logic, is tedious, specifically free and bound variables.
+Second, recursively enumerable functions are _encoded_ into the theory, rather than being first class citizens.
+Type theories face the opposite problem: partial functions are secondary and are awkward to define.
+Under the Curry Howard correspondence, which interprets proofs as programs, non-terminating functions translate into proofs of inconsistency.
+Moreover, in more expressive type theories, like those with dependent types, proof checking has extreme complexities.

+Our solution to these issues is to build on Solomon's framework.

+#let step = math.attach(math.arrow.r, br: $1$)

 == Verifiers